wp-plugins/rsvpmaker-for-toastmasters/readme.txt

 This Toastmasters-specific extension to the RSVPMaker events plugin adds role signups and member performance tracking.

+As an alternative to other club web software options that include a custom content management system, this WordPress-based solution allows website operators to take advantage of all the flexibility available on other WordPress sites.

 For documentation and Toastmasters club website hosting, see [WP4Toastmasters.com](http://wp4toastmasters.com/ "WordPress for Toastmasters")

 First install RSVPMaker - [download from wordpress.org](https://wordpress.org/plugins/rsvpmaker/) | [documentation at RSVPMaker.com](https://rsvpmaker.com)

+A related set of Toastmasters-branded WordPress themes are [available for download from WP4Toastmasters.com](http://wp4toastmasters.com/2014/11/06/toastmasters-branded-wordpress-themes/), allowing clubs and districts to use a design that complies with the branding guidelines from Toastmasters International while still having a degree of design flexibility.

 == Installation ==

+1. First, download and install [RSVPMaker](https://wordpress.org/plugins/rsvpmaker/)
-1. Upload the plugin folder to the `/wp-content/plugins/` directory
+1. Upload the RSVPMaker for Toastmasters plugin folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==